 Heating has been a concept since the times of early mankind.
-Nobody knows when mankind was able to manufacture fire, but when they did, it was thought of as a means of comfort.
+Nobody knows when mankind was able to manufacture fire, but when they did, it was a means of comfort.
 But unlike the early man, we now also have to ensure safety when fire or heating living spaces are concerned.
 In this article, we will discuss space heaters.

 History of Space Heaters

-Fire was discovered and eventually used for the safety of homes.
-Inside people’s homes, the fire would be cultivated, and the smoke produced would come out of a hole on the roof of the house.
+Mankind discovered fire and eventually used it for the safety of homes.
+Inside people’s homes, the fire would be cultivated, and the smoke from it would come out of a hole on the roof of the house.
 This would be the first instance of something resembling the modern-day chimney.

 Mediterranean and European

-Central heating would be found in Greece in the form of the hearth.
-The hearth played a huge part in Ancient Greek lifestyle, even having a deity to represent it in the form of the goddess Hestia.
+Central heating is in Greece in the form of the hearth.
+The hearth played a huge part in the Ancient Greek lifestyle, even having a deity to represent it in the form of the goddess Hestia.

-These stoves were called Russian or Swedish stoves.
-They were known for their large size.
+These stoves are Russian or Swedish stoves.
+They are large in size.
 Later iterations of these stoves would be decorated ornately, sometimes even having tile coverings.
 Metal stoves would make their first appearance during the 14th century.
-These metal stoves were made of cast iron hearth firebacks that were connected.
-In the centuries leading up to the current one, steam would be used in heating.
+These metal stoves are made of cast iron hearth firebacks that were connected.
+In the centuries leading up to the current one, steam would be used for heating.

-It would first be proposed in England by one William Cook in 1745.
+William Cook first proposed it in England in 1745.
 Years later, pioneers of the steam engine Matthew Boulton and James Watt would have steam heating in their own homes.
-Though steam heating was met with success in England, other European countries were hesitant to employ this new form of heating.
+Though steam heating was a success in England, other European countries were hesitant to employ this new form of heating.

 Pioneers of America

 In the 18th century, one man would pioneer residential steam heating systems in the United States.
 His name was Stephen Gold, a stove maker from Connecticut.
-He would be granted a U.S. patent for “Improvement in warming houses by steam” in 1854.
+He was granted a U.S. patent for “Improvement in warming houses by steam” in 1854.

 In the later parts of the 18th century, one Professor Warren Johnson taught at a school in Wisconsin where the temperature could only be changed by telling the janitor to adjust the steam valves.
 To make changing the temperature easier, he created a way to tell the janitor that the temperature needed adjusting.
 He didn’t stop here, however.